Garden Word of the Day

 If you cut open an affected tomato, you will see that the walls of the fruit are gray, yellow, brown, or green.
 Anything but red.
-If you look closely, you might also see that the vascular tissue has turned dark brown.
+Look closely, and see the vascular tissue has turned dark brown.
 If the rest of the plant looks affected, it is probably tomato mosaic virus.

 Tomato gray wall causes

 Several conditions can cause gray wall in tomatoes.
-Some of them you can change and some of them you can’t.
+Some you can change, and some you can’t.
 Extreme heat, fluctuating temperatures, and high humidity can stress plants into responding with gray wall.
-Overcast skies during hot weather, fog, and excess shade can also cause blotchy ripening.
-Overly wet soil or compacted soil can also cause tomato graywall.
-Too much nitrogen, or not enough potassium or boron can lead to tomato gray wall.
+Overcast skies during hot weather, fog, and excess shade can cause blotchy ripening.
+Overly wet or compacted soil can also cause tomato graywall.
+Too much nitrogen, or insufficient potassium or boron, can also cause tomato gray wall.
 [Have you tested your soil lately?]
-Scientists also believe that some bacteria, fungi, and the tomato mosaic virus part of the problem, but they’re not sure how.
+Scientists also believe some bacteria, fungi, and the tomato mosaic virus may be part of the problem, but they’re still exploring those possibilities.

 Tomato gray wall prevention

-You can prevent tomato gray wall by providing good drainage and improving soil structure, planting varieties that are resistant to tomato mosaic, and feeding your plants appropriately.
+You can prevent tomato gray wall by providing good drainage, improving soil structure, planting tomato mosaic-resistant varieties, and feeding your plants appropriately.

-Grey leaf spot doesn’t exactly live up to its name.
-Rather than gray spots on leaves, this fungus causes small brown dead areas that coalesce into large dead areas, frequently seen with yellow.
+Gray leaf spot doesn’t exactly live up to its name.
+Rather than gray spots on leaves, this fungus causes small brown or yellow dead areas that merge to make larger necrotic areas.

-Grey leaf spot is commonly caused by Stemphylium solani fungi.
-S. floridanum and S. botryosum may also be involved, but the symptoms are pretty much the same.
-These pathogens prefer members of the nightshade family, including tomatoes, potatoes, and peppers.
+Gray leaf spot is a fungal disease commonly caused by Stemphylium solani fungi.
+S. floridanum and S. botryosum may also be involved, but the symptoms are the same.
+These pathogens favor tomatoes, potatoes, peppers, and other nightshade family plants.
 Gray leaf spot can also occur on amaranth, broad beans, coriander, peas, sorghum, spinach, and wheat.
-When seen on members of the allium family, it is called leaf blight.
+When seen in the onion family, it is called leaf blight.

 Older leaves tend to show symptoms of gray leaf spot before new growth.
-My guess is it takes time for the fungi to grow enough to become a problem.
-It starts out as small spots on both sides of the leaves.
+It starts as small spots on both sides of the leaves.
 Yellow halos may also be visible.
 As these lesions grow and mature, they become dry and brittle, ultimately causing leaf drop.
 Some people say these dead areas look gray.
 To me, they’re brown.
-[If you have a hand lens, you may be able to see gray fungal growth in the center of areas damaged by gray leaf spot.]
-Whatever you call it, these infections can lead to secondary infections, or other diseases, creating a domino effect of destruction in your garden.
+[If you have a hand lens, you may see gray fungal growth in the center of areas damaged by gray leaf spot.]
+Whatever you call it, these infections can lead to secondary infections, creating a domino effect of destruction in your garden.

 Symptoms of gray leaf spot look a lot like Septoria leaf spot.
-The only difference is that the damaged areas of gray leaf spot do not have black spots in the middle, the way Septoria leaf spot infections do.
+The only difference is that the damaged areas of gray leaf spot do not have black specks in the middle.
+Septoria leaf spot infections do have those black specks.

 The fungi responsible for gray leaf spot can travel through the air, in rainwater, and on infected seeds.
-In areas with high humidity, gray leaf spot can easily take hold on leaf surfaces as well as on twigs and stems.
+In areas with high humidity, gray leaf spot can easily take hold on leaf, twig, and stem surfaces.
 Each infected plant part becomes a new point of infection.
-As infected leaves rub against their neighbors’ leaves, the infection can spread.
+Infected leaves can spread the disease to neighboring plants just by touching them.

 Preventing gray leaf spot is a lot easier than dealing with an infection.
 Start with resistant varieties and certified disease-free seeds and seedlings.
-Then, space your tomato plants out enough that they are not touching their neighbors.
-This will slow the spread of disease and improve airflow which will help leaves dry faster.
-Avoid overhead watering and water in the morning, which will give leaves time to dry during the day.
+Then, space your plants so that they are not touching their neighbors.
+The gap slows the spread of disease and improves airflow for faster drying times.
+Avoid overhead watering and water in the morning to give leaves time to dry during the day.

 Commercial growers use fungicides to prevent and manage gray leaf spot.
-You can help prevent this disease with fixed copper sprays or Bt (Bacillus thuringiensis).
-These treatments may be able to halt an infection if they are applied early enough.
-Otherwise, get rid of infected leaves, harvest what you can, and give your tomato plant an umbrella if it loses too many leaves.
+You can help prevent this disease with fixed fixed copper sprays or Bt (Bacillus thuringiensis).
+These treatments may halt an infection if they are applied early enough.
+Otherwise, get rid of infected leaves, harvest what you can, and give your tomato plant an umbrella if it loses too many leaves to prevent sunburn

 Rhizopus soft rot is one of those diseases that can come into your garden from the grocery store.